Received your acceptance letter? Now say yes to MCU.

 Step 6: Set up a tuition payment plan

 Marymount offers a tuition payment plan to split your college bill into equal monthly payments.
 Since the installments are smaller, paying tuition may be easier and more convenient than making a single, larger lump-sum payment.
 There is an $80 enrollment fee for the semester plan.
 Visit the link below to get started.
 Tuition is due no later than January 17.
 Alternatively, you may pay your balance in full.

 All incoming freshmen are required to live at The Villas for their first two years, with a few exceptions.
 While transfers do not have the same residency requirement, there are available units for upperclassmen.
 Learn more about living on campus and our unique residential experience.
 Use the link below to apply and pay the $175 housing deposit.
 If you want to opt out of living on campus, you may complete the housing exemption listed on the housing application.

-All incoming students are required to submit a medical information form to our Student Wellness Center by January 17.
+All incoming students are required to submit a medical information form to our Student Wellness Center.
 This includes your contact information, medical history, immunization records and a copy of your health insurance card (both sides).

 All full-time students are automatically enrolled in MCU’s Student Health Insurance Plan (SHIP) when they submit a commitment deposit.
 Full-time domestic students who are covered under their own health insurance plan can waive MCU’s Student Health Insurance Plan.
-If you are interested in doing so, please complete the SHIP waiver by 5 pm on January 17.
+Our Wellness Portal opens June 1.
 International students are not eligible to waive the Student Health Insurance Plan.
 Failure to waive will automatically enroll you in SHIP.
 Waiving does not guarantee approval, so check your MCU email.
-For more information, contact the Student Wellness Center at (310) 303-7244 or email email@example.com.
+For more information, contact the Student Wellness Center at (310) 303-7244 or email firstname.lastname@example.org.

 If you are an international student, please visit international student services for information on obtaining your F-1 student visa.